FRACTIONAL ART OWNERSHIP

 We offer fractional art ownership in collaboration with Swiss company Splint Invest, which adheres to Finma regulations.
 European investors can buy and own fractions of our artworks –called splints– starting from 50 EUR per token on their platform.
 This product is available in permissioned markets.

-Artemundi and Sygnum Bank, partnered and tokenized Picasso’s Fillette au béret painting.
+Artemundi and Sygnum Bank, partnered in 2021 and tokenized Picasso’s Fillette au béret painting.
 It marked the first time the ownership rights in a Picasso, or any artwork, were broadcast onto the public blockchain by a regulated bank, enabling accredited investors to purchase and trade “shares” in the artwork called Art Security Tokens (ASTs).
 This product is only available for accredited investors.

 Artemundi facilitates access to digital marketplaces and reduces the art market’s entry barriers.
 Under Swiss banking regulations, institutional and private investors may buy, sell or trade fractionalized ownership of blue-chip artworks.

 - Technology allows direct ownership.

 - Technology transforms art into bank-grade securities on the blockchain.

 - Technology allows fractionalization of the asset for diversification.